 - Constant Reminders: Repetition will eventually sink in.
 Create phone notifications, calendar reminders, and even sticky notes of your goals so you don’t lose sight of your mission.
 Encourage friends and family to hold you accountable by checking in frequently on your progress.

-- Old School: Make yourself a good old fashioned piggy bank.
+- Old School: Make yourself a good old-fashioned piggy bank.
 Put your loose change and spare dollars inside.
-Or better yet; every time you save money from using a coupon, add the savings to your piggy bank.
+Or better yet; every time you save money by using a coupon, add the savings to your piggy bank.